The Top 5 Walking Boots Reviewed

 Here is a good YouTube video talking about the differences between walking boots and shoes:

 Another thing to consider is you need to make sure you are getting the right gear for the season.
-For example, if you are planning on hiking in the snow, you might want to check out our review of the best winter boots for men.
 Tackling snow and ice with boots meant for warm weather will make for an unpleasant and even dangerous hike.